diogro/expressionVariance-manuscript/main.md

 We assessed the similarity in gene expression variance across studies by using a between-study Spearman correlation matrix of the measured SDs.
 Only genes present in all studies were used to calculate the Spearman correlation matrix, ~4200 genes in total.
-Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
+Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more- or less-variable across studies.
 To investigate the factors involved in determining correlations between studies, we used a Bayesian varying effects model to investigate the effect of study origin and tissue on the correlations across studies.
 This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression SDs.
 This is accomplished by adding a per-study random effect, see [@Dias2021-hb] for details.